Hands-on Gear Review

 The All Season is a good value if you camp on snow and want one pad to do everything.

-For inflation consider the Nemo Disco Pad Pump, a 2.2 oz. foot pump or the Therm-a-Rest NeoAir Pump Sack (3.8 oz.), which doubles as a camp stool, stuff sack, or backpack liner.
-We recommend one of these for inflating the pad in the winter when water vapor from your lungs condenses inside the pad.
+For inflation consider the Therm-a-Rest NeoAir Pump Sack (3.8 oz.), which doubles as a camp stool, stuff sack, or backpack liner.
+We recommend this for inflating the pad in the winter when water vapor from your lungs condenses inside the pad.

 The Therm-a-Rest Compack Chair (6 oz.) turns almost any pad (from any manufacturer) into a comfortable camp chair with back support.